indervirsingh/Team-Profile-Generator/README.md

 * [Questions](#questions)

 ## Installation
-1. Clone the repo, 2.
-Run the command "npm i", 3.
-Run the command "node index.js" and then the app will begin
+    1. Clone the repo
+    2. Run the command "npm i"
+    3. Run the command "node index.js"
 ## Usage
-When a team needs to build a webpage which shows all the team's members and information, this application will be perfect for it
+When a team needs to build a webpage which shows all the team's members and information, this application will be perfect for it.

 ## Collaborators
 [Indervir Singh (me)](https://www.github.com/indervirsingh/)

 ## Testing
+Demo video of application: (coming soon)

 ## License
 Licensed under Mozilla Public License 2.0